 \section{Abstract}

-The fourth moment of Dirichlet $L$-functions at the central point has been widely concerned, and an asymptotic formula with a power saving error term has been proved by Young for prime moduli, while the general moduli case is still open.
-In this work, we prove an asymptotic formula with a power saving error term for the fourth moment of Dirichlet $L$-functions at the central point for general moduli.
-The work relies on the deduction of the theory for a special type of divisor sum functions, called $\mathcal{D}_q$-function, which is the key to deduce the main term and to apply the Kuznetsov trace formula for congruence groups.
-Another key ingredient is a uniform bound for a double sum in Kloosterman sums, which is of independent interest and may be useful elsewhere.
+The asymptotic formula of the fourth moment of Dirichlet $L$-functions at the central value was predicted in a conjecture by J. B. Conrey, D. W. Farmer, J. P. Keating, M. O. Rubinstein, and N. C. Snaith, and the prime moduli case was proved by M. P. Young in 2011.
+This work establishes this asymptotic formula for general moduli.
+The work relies on the study of a special divisor sum function, called $\mathcal{D}_q$-function, which plays a key role in deducing the main terms.
+Another key ingredient is an application of new bounds for double sums in Kloosterman sums, applied in the estimate of the error terms.